Onpage SEO overdose – Are you making this serious mistake?

 What is overdose optimization?

 An over-optimized website happens in the case of techniques that increase rankings in search engines with side effects, damaging the quality of the site.
-Any SEO-er knows that keyword stuffing and link-spamming means putting your Onpage SEO dead.
-In 2012, Google introduced a penalty for sites that play link-stuffing and link-spamming.
+Any SEO-er knows that keyword stuffing and link-spamming mean putting your Onpage SEO dead.
+In 2012, Google introduced a penalty for sites that engage in link-stuffing and link-spamming.

-As a result, there are websites that are penalized for losing their indexes completely.
-Therefore, the optimization of overdose is the poison pill for your SEO, be careful!
+As a result, there are websites that are penalized for losing their index completely.
+Therefore, the optimization of overdose is the poison pill for your SEO, Be careful!

 Over-optimizing, instead of creating effective Onpage SEO, users will have a worse experience when visiting your site.

-In particular, text is so keyword-packed that it makes your paragraphs “stuffy” and unnatural. the fact that you have tried to over-optimize your anchor texts.
+In particular, the text is so keyword-packed that it makes your paragraphs “stuffy” and unnatural.
+The fact that you have tried to over-optimize your anchor texts.

-4 signs Onpage SEO overdose can make you fail in SEO strategy!
+4 signs Onpage SEO overdose that can make you fail in SEO strategy!

 Google has many algorithms to detect and punish cases of overdose optimization.
 The following are signs that you are giving your website “drinking poison”.

-Keyword stuffing is the most obvious sign of whether you optimize overdose.
+Keyword stuffing is the most obvious sign of whether you are optimizing for overdose.

 Of course, the allocation of keywords with reasonable density will be very good for increasing website rankings.